Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 - If you have been taking levodopa, do not start taking Sinemet until at least 12 hours after your final dose of levodopa.

-- Do not suddenly stop taking Sinemet without checking with your doctor.
+- Do not suddenly stop taking Sinemet or lower your dose without checking with your doctor.
 Side effects may occur.
-They may include fever, stiff muscles, confusion, abnormal thinking, fast or irregular heartbeat, and sweating.
+Discuss any questions or concerns with your doctor.

 - If you miss a dose of Sinemet, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.